Export Control & Customs

 - Support regarding Export Control Regulations for all stays and expeditions outside the Federal Republic of Germany, as well as operational handling of the processes with the Federal Office of Economics and Export Control (BAFA).

-- Customs support for all stays and expeditions in third party countries outside the European Union, as well as operational handling of the processes with the customs authorities.
+- Customs support for all stays and expeditions in third party countries outside the customs territory of the European Union, as well as operational handling of the processes with the customs authorities.

 - Coordination of all matters relating to the implementation of the Nagoya Protocol of the UN Convention on Biological Diversity (officially: The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity), as well as operational handling with the authorities of the provider countries and with the Federal Agency for Nature Conservation (BfN).